aiwkz/skimlit-nlp/README.md

 -   **Reproducibility**: All experiments are included in the notebook.
 -   **Pretrained embeddings**: Universal Sentence Encoder for semantic similarity.

-## Project Structure
+## Repository Structure

-skimlit-nlp/
-├── notebooks/ # Jupyter notebooks for experimentation │ └── skimlit-nlp.ipynb # Main notebook
+-   `skimlit-nlp.ipynb`: Main notebook containing code for data loading, model training, and evaluation.
-├── utils/ # Utility functions for preprocessing and visualization │ └── helper_functions.py # Functions used throughout the project
+-   `helper_functions.py`: Utility functions for data preprocessing and visualization.
-├── README.md # Project documentation
-└── requirements.txt # Python dependencies

 ## Setup Instructions